Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations: Discussion

-In our paper, we kept the bifurcation parameter $\alpha$ constant within each trajectory to enable more interpretable analysis of the model’s extrapolation behaviour.
-Allowing $\alpha$ to vary dynamically would effectively place trajectories in a higher-dimensional space, making the dynamics more complex to visualise and interpret.
+In our paper, we kept the bifurcation parameters constant within each trajectory to enable more interpretable analysis of the model’s extrapolation behaviour.
+Allowing bifurcation parameters to vary dynamically would effectively place trajectories in a higher-dimensional state-space, making the dynamics more complex to visualise and interpret.
 Starting with constant parameters therefore provided a natural and informative first step before extending the approach to scenarios involving time-dependent bifurcation parameters.
 While our experimental setup was deliberately simplified for clarity, the method itself is not limited to this scenario.
 It is broadly applicable to any continuous dynamical system for which trajectory data is available.
-In particular, the Neural ODE framework can incorporate dynamically-changing parameters with minimal modification, making it well-suited for real-world systems where $\alpha$ is generally known but varies over time.
+In particular, the Neural ODE framework can incorporate dynamically-changing parameters with minimal modification, making it well-suited for real-world systems with external drivers that vary over time.

 In this study, we used a basic Neural ODE architecture to model the system dynamics.
 While this basic formulation already demonstrated strong potential, a range of extensions to the Neural ODE framework have been proposed \cite{Poli2019-zg,Zhong2019-sa,Kidger2020-es,Dandekar2020-ri,Yi2023-pm,Fronk2023-cr}, including Augmented Neural ODEs \cite{Dupont2019-lj}, which may offer improved accuracy in capturing complex dynamical behaviours or greater robustness in the presence of noise.
+Compared to discrete-time approaches such as Recurrent Neural Networks (RNNs) or Long Short-term Memory Networks (LSTMs), Neural Ordinary Differential Equations naturally operate in continuous time and directly approximate the underlying vector field, which can be advantageous when analyzing bifurcations.
 A promising direction for future work would be to systematically compare the performance of standard Neural ODEs, their extensions, and discrete-time machine learning methods in tasks such as forecasting global bifurcations and reconstructing bifurcation diagrams from data.
-While such comparisons are not straight-forward, especially since discrete-time models typically lack access to the underlying vector field and operate at fixed time steps, they could provide valuable insight into the trade-offs between continuous and discrete approaches in terms of accuracy, interpretability, and computational cost.
+While such comparisons are not straight-forward, especially since discrete-time models typically lack access to the underlying vector field and operate at fixed time steps, they could provide valuable insight into the trade-offs between the continuous and discrete frameworks in terms of accuracy, interpretability, and computational cost.